iggredible/Learn-Vim/ch05_moving_in_file.md

 # Ch05.
-Moving In A File
+Moving in a File

 In the beginning, moving with a keyboard feels slow and awkward but don't give up!
 Once you get used to it, you can go anywhere in a file faster than using a mouse.